 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kind-friendly inspiration on Pinterest and Instagram.

-Tuna and Potato Cakes
+Tuna Fish Cakes

-- 2 Spring Onion (finely chopped)
+- 2 Spring/Green Onion (Finely diced)

 - 2 tbsp Fresh Coriander (Cilantro) (Finely chopped)